 What can queer tango learn from intersectionality?

-(a workshop delivered at Queer Tango Salon, London 2017)
+A workshop delivered at Queer Tango Salon, London 2017.
+See the other contributions to the proceedings here.

 In this workshop, we will collectively come up with a working definition of “intersectionality”.
 By looking at interlocking oppression and privilege which stem from gender, race, class, sexuality, dis/ability, nationality etc., in the context of queer tango we will ask: